kaidez/javascript-prototype-screencast/scripts/01-script.md

 Now the end-result of all this will be what you see on the screen here.
 We have data about some houses...how many bedrooms it has, how much the homes cost...does it have a pool.

-All this data is being dynamically generated by JavaScript...It hasn't been hand-coded onto the page or fed in from a database somewhere.
-It's been generated using the properties and methods we just discussed and prototypes are playing a big role in all this.
+All this data is being dynamically generated by JavaScript...it hasn't been hand-coded onto the page or loaded in from a database somewhere.
+It's been generated using the methods we just discussed, and prototypes are playing a big role in all this.

 So let's take a look at the code...starting with the HTML...